 Originally seen as a platform built around Google's cloud apps (Chrome, Gmail, etc), these laptops have done quite well in the education market.
 Over time, however, the appeal for Chromebooks has widened, and the best Chromebooks are some of the best laptops overall today.
 In fact, the demand for Chromebooks spiked during the ongoing coronavirus pandemic and Google outpunched its rival Apple by selling more laptops with Chrome OS than MacBooks in 2020 (according to the IDC via Geekwire).

 - Check out the best 2-in-1 laptops and best Chromebooks

 - Who makes the toughest Chromebook?
 We dropped 11 models to find out

 - Should I Buy a Chromebook?
 Buying Guide and Advice

-Our new Chromebook drop test gives us a sense of which Chrome OS laptop is the most durable.
+If you're considering buying one for your kid, our Chromebook drop test gives us a sense of which Chrome OS laptop is the most durable.
 You can also read our Pixelbook Go review to see how its lengthy battery life and excellent design make it one of our favorite Chromebooks.
 Students should also check out our Windows 10 vs. macOS vs. Chrome OS guide when the back-to-school season comes around.

 Below is a comprehensive guide for anyone who is considering buying a Chromebook.
-We've put our collective knowledge together to look at pricing, features and comparisons with other laptops, including MacBooks and top Windows 10 laptops, to see if a Chromebook is best for you.
+We've put our collective knowledge together to look at pricing, features, and comparisons with other laptops, including MacBooks and top Windows 10 laptops, to see if a Chromebook is best for you.